top of page

 Growing conditions:

 Naturally, black-eyed Susan grows in meadows and prairies in disturbed areas with poor soil.
-The plant grows best in sunny sites with poor soil. of average moisture.
-It can, though, tolerate occasional flooding and drought and part shade.
-To remain in your garden, black-eyed Susan will have to self-seed, which means some bare ground and good enough growing conditions are needed.
+The plant grows best in sunny sites with poor soil of average moisture.
+It can, though, tolerate occasional flooding, drought, and part shade.
+To remain in your garden, black-eyed Susan has to be able to self-seed, which means some bare ground and favourable growing conditions are needed.

 salt resistant